soniaisiganporia/awesome-cassandra/README.md

 - [Securing Apache Cassandra with Application Level Encryption](https://www.instaclustr.com/securing-apache-cassandra-with-application-level-encryption/) - Discusses how to do application level data encryption to properly manage secure information in Cassandra.
 - [Hardening Cassandra Step by Step: Part 1](http://thelastpickle.com/blog/2015/09/30/hardening-cassandra-step-by-step-part-1-server-to-server.html) - Inter-Node Encryption (And a Gentle Intro to Certificates).
-- [LDAP Authenticator for Apache Cassandra](https://github.com/instaclustr/cassandra-ldap) - This is a pluggable authentication implementation for Apache Cassandra, providing a way to authenticate and create users based on a configured LDAP server.
+- [LDAP Authenticator for Apache Cassandra](https://github.com/instaclustr/cassandra-ldap) - Pluggable authentication implementation for Apache Cassandra, providing a way to authenticate and create users based on a configured LDAP server.
 - [Encrypting EC2 ephemeral volumes with LUKS and AWS KMS](https://www.whaletech.co/2016/04/07/encryption-ephemeral-volumes-with-kms.html) - The example used here is Cassandra data stored on ephemeral disks.

 <!-- - TODO:: Container Deployment -->